vichen/waddle/README.md

 - [How to rename your app](https://developer.apple.com/library/ios/recipes/xcode_help-project_editor/RenamingaProject/RenamingaProject.html)
 - Running `npm install` in the inner project folder and restarting the launch packager & Xcode can resolve errors involving 'RCT' files.
 - If you receive a location error, go to your simulator, click debug -> location -> none.
 Then set a custom location to your current coordinates [debug -> location -> custom location].
 Enabling location capabilites might also be necessary
+- Environment.js and env.js allow you to switch between environments quickly.
+The default setting in env.js is 'production'.
+For development purposes swap out 'production' for 'development' and run `node server/server.js` from the root folder.
+Also, when developing, don't forget to start a mongodb instance by running `mongod` in your terminal.
+You can sub in your own production-ready server in environment.js.